 A feedback form is provided after each meal to help the company understand if MealMate contributes to employees' satisfaction further help the company grow.

-In order to get a clearer insights into the problem, we conducted lean interviews with ten potential users to understand office employees' difficulties in feeling connected to the company.
+In order to get a clearer insight into the problem, we conducted lean interviews with ten potential users to understand office employees' difficulties in feeling connected to the company.
 We discovered some common insights across the board:

 From the insights we gained, our team ideated 50 solutions.
 After obtaining feedback from our client and undergoing risk assessment, we ultimately landed on the idea that we have named MealMate.
 The goal of MealMate is to enable employees to connect more naturally and efficiently.
 It avoids awkward ice breaker games, happy hours where employees chat with the same people every time and takes you to the most common cultural gathering event - a meal.